BipinKarmacharya/Local/README.md

-// This is the small and simple project created during 10 Days Bootcamp on HTML, CSS and JavaScript organized by CFC (Code For Change) from June 25 to July 6, 2024.
+// This is the local repo, in which I upload and update my daily practices on different topics like Web Development using HTML, CSS, JavaScript.
+// And use different frameworks like React and Tailwind CSS.